2026 Update

 Building F

-In the consented masterplan, our plans included 384 co-living or student accommodation rooms in building F. Given the urgent demand for student accommodation, we’re now updating our plans for building F to deliver 578 student accommodation rooms, while retaining the co-working spaces to the ground and first floors.
+In the consented masterplan, our plans included 384 co-living or student accommodation rooms in building F. Given the urgent demand for student accommodation, we’re now updating our plans to allow for a new scenario in which building F can deliver 576 student accommodation rooms, the co-living scenario is retained as an alternative.
+At ground floor the café is retained alongside the co-working spaces to the ground and first floors.

-To increase the number of rooms we can deliver, we’ve made a small design change to building F by increasing the number of storeys from 19 to 20, while keeping the overall height and making very minor changes to the shape of the building.
+To allow for this increase in the number of rooms we can deliver, we’ve made a small design change to building F by increasing the number of storeys from 19 to 20, while keeping the overall height and making very minor changes to the shape of the building.
 This means there will be no significant change to how the building looks.

 Timeline